FormidableLabs/redux-little-router/README.md

 ### `provideRouter` or `<RouterProvider>`

-Like React Router's `<Provider>`, you'll want to wrap `provideRouter` around your app's top-level component like so:
+Like React Router's `<Router>` component, you'll want to wrap `provideRouter` around your app's top-level component like so:

 ```es6
 import React from 'react';